-Constellation Newholdco, Inc. was formed on June 15, 2021 in connection with the separation transaction and has engaged in no activity other than incidental to the separation.
-As of June 15, 2021, it has no assets or liabilities.
-In connection with the separation transaction, Constellation Newholdco, Inc. will become the parent of Generation and its subsidiaries, which will constitute all of its assets and business operations.
+Constellation Energy Corporation was formed on June 15, 2021 in connection with the separation transaction and has engaged in no activity other than incidental to the separation.
+As of June 15, 2021, it had no assets or liabilities.
+In connection with the separation transaction, Constellation Energy Corporation. will become the parent of Generation and its subsidiaries, which will constitute all of its assets and business operations.